 Venom Toxicity: No venom or means to inject it.

 Offspring: An interesting twist here.
-Brahminy Blind snakes are all born female and need no males to continue the species.
+Brahminy Blind snakes are all born female and need no males to continue the species (parthenogenic).
 They are parthenogenetic.
 When they reach sexual maturity they lay fertile eggs – and hence, are fully self-perpetuating the species.
 If there is one – soon there will be more!
-These snakes have populated much of the western world and can be found in Hawaii, Louisianna, Boston, and other places in the USA now.

-My Brahminy Blind Snake Videos:
+My Brahminy Blind Snake Video:

 Kingdom: Animalia